-"While I do not want to commit myself or the Church of England, I believe that the utterance made by Dr. Roberts will bear fruit", said
+"While I do not want to commit myself or the Church of England, I Frigault of Miscou Centre commenced believe that the utterance made by Dr. Roberts will bear fruit", Archbishop Owen.

-In his address Dr. Roberts said, 'we would welcome the opportunity of conferring with any of our sister communions in this Dominion upon the project of forming a great He added that "We
+In his address Dr. Roberts said, "we would welcome the opportunity of conferring with any of our sister communions in this Dominion upon the project of forming a great national Church".
+He added that "We cannot regard this United Church as the end of Christian possibility or of Christian duty", in his wish for such a Church and, OTTAWA, Ont., June 12-Robert personally, I am heartily in favor of Ramsey the accused.

-Archbishop Owen said a committee work along similar lines and is enmight be accomplished in Canada.
+Archbishop Owen said a committee of the General Synod has been at work along similar lines and is endeavoring to ascertain just what persons were adjourned until the While department of justice men inmight be accomplished in Canada.